MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/spf/overview.md

 ### Provider web service

 Resource providers for delivering infrastructure as a service (IaaS) use the Provider web service.
 The Provider web service provides a Microsoft ASP.NET web API.
-It is not an Open Data (OData) service.
+It isn't an Open Data (OData) service.
 The Provider web service also uses the VMM and Admin web services.

 **Credential** | **Requirement**
 --- | ---